We have a list of the best apps like Android Auto for those whose car or phone isn’t compatible, or for the ones looking for great alternatives.

 There are definitely more that we are going to discuss.
 But we felt it was important to list these three apps as an Android Auto alternative because they allow you to do everything from making phone calls, sending messages, listening to music, and navigating.

 Car Dashdroid, AutoMate, and DaslinQ is considered to be the whole package.

 There is no need for introductions when it comes to Spotify.
 You can pair Spotify with your car using Bluetooth and then use a number of voice commands to select and lay songs or choose your playlists.

 Pandora may not have gained such fame but it is providing competition.
-As well as all of the latest songs, there are more than 1,400 podcasts and Pandora Premium lets you access your favorite radio station too.
+As well to all of the latest songs, there are more than 1,400 podcasts and Pandora Premium lets you access your favorite radio station too.
 Voice commands now allow you to search, pause, skip, change the volume and give songs a thumbs up.

 For a better navigation app, Waze has been around since before Google Maps.
 Waze is more advanced than others as it will warn when a toll is coming up and even police checkpoints.
 It comes with a speedometer and real-time traffic updates.
 You can even integrate Spotify with Waze.
 To activate voice control, say “ok Waze”!